 - After preparation and refrigerating the media, transfer the slants into the laminar airflow.

 - Sterilize the inoculating loop over a flame and streak the test organism from the isolated colony over Christensen’s urea agar media.

 - Incubate the culture tubes for at least 16 hours at 35 degrees Celsius.

 - Regularly observe the culture tubes for any colour change, as few bacteria take time to split urea.

-The test results of the urease test in Christensen’s urea agar and Stuart’s urea broth media can be concluded simultaneously, by the given result interpretations.
+The urease test results in Christensen’s urea agar and Stuart’s urea broth media can be concluded simultaneously by the given result interpretations.

 Positive result: The whole media turns fluorescent pink-red colour within 16-24 hours.

 Delayed positive result: The media slightly turns pink in colour and requires prolonged incubation of 6 days.